Published

 3. Pairwise-compare the alternatives under each criterion.
 Now, for each criterion separately, you compare the alternatives the same way.
 Under “battery,” how much better is Laptop X than Laptop Y?
 Under “price,” how much better is Y than Z?
 Each criterion gets its own comparison matrix.

 4. Aggregate.
-AHP applies an eigenvector calculation to each matrix to extract a weight vector — essentially, the relative importance scores implied by your pairwise judgments.
-Multiplying the criterion weights by the alternative weights under each criterion gives you a final score for each alternative.
-The highest score is the AHP-recommended choice.
+AHP runs an eigenvector calculation on each matrix to extract a weight vector, the relative importance implied by your pairwise judgments.
+Multiplying criterion weights by alternative weights gives a final score for each option.
+The highest score is the recommended choice.

-The step that does the most underrated work is the consistency check, which runs alongside step 2 and step 3.
-Here’s why it matters.
-If your pairwise judgments are perfectly transitive — say you said price is 2× battery, battery is 3× weight, so price should be 6× weight — your matrix will be mathematically consistent.
+The consistency check is the most underrated step, running alongside steps 2 and 3.
+If your pairwise judgments are perfectly transitive, say price is 2× battery, battery is 3× weight, so price should be 6× weight, the matrix is mathematically consistent.
 But humans don’t reason that cleanly.
-You might also have said price is only 4× weight, contradicting the 6× implied by the chain.
+You might have said price is only 4× weight, which contradicts the 6× implied by the chain.
 AHP computes a consistency ratio that quantifies how much your judgments deviate from perfect transitivity.
 Saaty’s rule of thumb is that a ratio below 0.1 is acceptable; above that, you should revisit your comparisons.
-The check doesn’t tell you which judgment is wrong — that’s your call — but it tells you that something in your stated preferences doesn’t cohere, and gives you a chance to fix it before the final ranking comes out.
+The check doesn’t tell you which judgment is wrong, that’s your call, but it tells you that something in your stated preferences doesn’t add up, and gives you a chance to fix it before the final ranking comes out.
 This is the money pump check from earlier, made operational.

 The crucial property is this: AHP forces the user to articulate their own preferences, criterion by criterion, comparison by comparison.
 The output reflects your values, weighted by your judgments.
-The method doesn’t tell you what to want — it tells you what choice your wants imply, and flags it when your wants don’t quite add up.
+The method doesn’t tell you what to want.
+It tells you what your preferences imply, and warns you when they don’t quite add up.

 A Claude Skill for AHP